enebular/docs/en/Flows/CreateFlow.md

 ## Restrictions

-Web Flow Editor is not execution environment but development one.
+Web Flow Editor is not an execution environment but a development environment.

 There are the following restrictions.